-Brookings School District does not offer bus service to all learners.
-To inquire if your area has bus service, please call our Transportation Director at 605-696-4750.
-If your area has bus service, you are required to fill out a Transportation Request Form at the start of each school year or when you enroll your learner during the year indicating the number of learners riding the bus and your location.
+Brookings School District does not offer bus service to all students.
+To inquire if your area has bus service, please call our Transportation Director at 696-4750.
+If your area has bus service, you are required to fill out a Transportation Request Form at the start of each school year or when you enroll your student during the year indicating the number of students riding the bus and your location.